Fuel bladder

-Fuel bladders, fuel storage bladders are a type of Flexi-bag used as a fuel container.
+Fuel bladders or fuel storage bladders are a type of flexi-bag used as a fuel container.
 They are collapsible, flexible storage bladders (also known as tanks) that provide transport and storage (temporary or long term) for bulk industrial liquids such as fuels.

 Standard fuel bladder tanks sizes range from 100 USgal to 200,000 USgal capacities and larger.
 Custom fuel storage bladders and cells are available, although at sizes exceeding 50,000 USgal there is an increased spill risk.
 To minimize the risk of leakage, and for the sake of containing a catastrophic spill, all fuel bladders should be housed in secondary containment (bunding).
 The use of fuel bladders without precautionary measures is risky and should not be undertaken.
 The EPA has set clear guidelines for the use of secondary containment concerning fuel bladders and imposes fines for discharging of fuel into the environment.

 Primary use

 Fuel bladders are used in various fields, such as agribusiness, public works, humanitarian, military and industrial areas.
 Standard tanks are designed for land based use and operations, but can be used in marine settings and in aviation given proper support.
 Fuel bladders are also commonly used in oil spill recovery operations.

 High end fuel bladders offer a high degree of protection of the stored liquids, ensuring the contents never come in contact with air.
 This ensures that there is no risk of evaporation or explosion due to gas formation.
 In order to prevent liquid contamination, a neutral barrier film is added to the fuel bladder's interior.

 Fuel bladders are most useful in situations where critical infrastructure has been compromised or does not exist.
 The benefits of using a flexible storage system like fuel bladders include their ability to be transported and set up quickly.
 GMA Cover Corp. advertises that their pillow shaped bladders are foldable at less than 5% of the total volume.
 Fuel bladders have high resistance to climatic conditions, which makes them useful for use in disaster zones and wartime desert operations.